Items Detailed items Activities

 Processing of civil complaints in the event of a dispute over consumer rights and interests(187 cases handled in 2023)

-Promoting the protection of consumer rights and interests by providing information on suspects in the case of investigative agencies(37 cases handled until 2023)
+Promotion of consumer rights and interests protection by providing information on suspects in the case of investigative agencies(37 cases handled up to 2023)

-Responding to complaints from the Korea Consumer Agency to protect consumer rights and interests(11 cases handled until 2023)
+Response to complaints from the Korea Consumer Agency to protect consumer rights and interests(11 cases handled up to 2023)

 2.23 Local community engagement and development Social contribution